Outsourced-Logic/Skipper/README.md

 <h1>What is Skipper?</h1>

 Skipper is an open-source and creator-friendly browser extension that automatically interacts with 'skip ad' buttons when they are present on a website.
-Skipper is designed to enhance accessibility for users who use platforms like YouTube by making it easier for users with accesibility needs to minimize interruptions during their viewing experiences.
+This enhances accessibility on platforms like YouTube by allowing users

 Skipper is not designed, intended, or marketed as an ad-blocker or ad-avoidance tool of any kind.